JakubRichardson/DSD2-Notes/README.md

 - Good conduction when A/B is low
 - Therefore, the NMOS transistor is used in pull-down networks

-Due to the source being n-type we must connect it to a source of electrons - $V_{ss}$
+Due to the source being n-type we must connect it to a source of electrons: $V_{ss}$

 #### PMOS transistor